 As of each balance sheet date, unresolved uncertain tax positions must be reassessed, and we will determine whether (1) the factors underlying the sustainability assertion have changed and (2) the amount of the recognized tax benefit is still appropriate.
 The recognition and measurement of tax benefits requires significant judgment.
 Judgments concerning the recognition and measurement of a tax benefit might change as new information becomes available.
 Our policy is to recognize interest and penalties related to the underpayment of income taxes as a component of income tax expense or benefit.
 To date, there have been no interest or penalties charged in relation to the unrecognized tax benefits.
+As of December 31, 2021 and 2020, none of the unrecognized tax benefits would affect income tax expense with consideration of our valuation allowance.
+We do not expect that our uncertain tax positions will materially change in the next twelve months.

-NOLs and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service, or IRS, and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50% as defined under Sections 382 and 383 in the Internal Revenue Code, which could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
+NOLs and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service ("IRS") and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50% as defined under Sections 382 and 383 in the Internal Revenue Code, which could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on our value immediately prior to the ownership change.
-Subsequent ownership changes may further affect the limitation in future years.
-We have completed a Section 382 study through December 31, 2020 which concluded no such ownership change had occurred through December 31, 2020.
+We have completed a Section 382 study through December 31, 2020 which concluded no such ownership change had occurred through December 31.
+2020.
+Subsequent ownership changes since the most recent study may further affect the limitation in future years.